michelfernandez/cove/site/content/english/lawyer.md

 {{< side-by-side >}}
 {{% richtext %}}
-## Sign within <br class="hide-for-mobile">your law firm software
+## No new software required
-Stay with familiar tools: Sign from your existing <br class="hide-for-mobile">systems, e.g. WinJur oder Vertec.
-(Coming end of <br class="hide-for-mobile">2019) Alternatively, you can sign directly via your browser.
+Stay with familiar tools: Sign directly via your browser or from your existing software.

 - **<small>Sign directly via your browser</small>**
 - **<small>Integrate Skribble as a plug-in into <br class="hide-for-mobile">industry software solutions </small>**